 Here are the top 3 reasons why you should invest in professional translation services to translate your website and grow your food and drink exports.

 If you're exporting food and drink, it’s more important than ever that you make crucial product information accessible to your customers in a language they understand.

 Although EU law requires ingredient information to be set out on the product packaging, sometimes this packaging is removed or lost before consumption.
 Translating your website to include this information will empower international consumers to be able to make an informed choice.

-This is particularly crucial for people with food allergies, but there are also a multitude of cultural, religious and lifestyle factors to take into consideration.
+This is particularly crucial for people with food allergies, but there is also a multitude of cultural, religious, and lifestyle factors to take into consideration.